kapmani/appdev-partner-technical-forum/app-2-cloud/README.md

 ![](images/on.prem.petstore.png)

 Note in the virtualbox environment there is no load balancer configured for the cluster which contains 2 managed servers.
-The 7003 and 7004 port is the direct access to the managed servers.
+The 7003 and 7004 port are the direct access to the managed servers.

-#### Export the domain using AppToCloud tool ####
+#### Export the domain and database ####

-If you are not using the prepared virtualbox environment you need to download the AppToCloud tool from this [location](http://www.oracle.com/technetwork/topics/cloud/downloads/index.html#apptocloud).
-You can also use the Download Center in the service console.
-Click your user name at the top of the console, select Help and then select Download Center.
-The tool is simply zipped so use an archive tool to extract `a2c-zip-installer.zip` to your destination directory.
-AppToCloud needs to be installed on the machine that is running Administration Server for your domain.
-In case of prepared virtualbox environment the tool is extracted to `/u01/oracle_jcs_app2cloud` folder.
-Verify that the file `a2c-healthcheck.sh` exists in the specified directory.
+In this step a prepared script will complete the following steps:

+1. App2Cloud tool checks the health of the running WebLogic domain created in the previous step.
+2. After the healthcheck export the domain including the custom deployments and upload to the Oracle Public Cloud Storage container.
+3. Export and import the on-premise database to the Oracle Public Cloud Database Service.

+The database export/import in this simplified case means the sample SQL script upload and execution which prepares the Oracle Public Cloud Database Service.

+Now run the `exportAndUploadWLS.10.3.6.Domain.sh` to check, export the existing domain and prepare the Oracle Public Database Cloud Service.
+Because the script will interact the assigned Oracle Public Cloud Services you need to provide the credentials and identity domain allocated to you by the instructor:

-	[oracle@localhost app-2-cloud]$ ls -la /u01/oracle_jcs_app2cloud/bin
+	[oracle@localhost app-2-cloud]$ ./exportAndUploadWLS.10.3.6.Domain.sh <USER> <PASSWORD> <DOMAIN_ID>
-	total 60
-	drwxr-xr-x.
-2 oracle oracle 4096 Oct 10 09:01 .
-	drwxr-x---.
-7 oracle oracle 4096 Oct 11 00:16 ..
-	-rw-r-----.
-1 oracle oracle 7582 Aug  4 11:25 a2c-export.cmd
-	-rwxr-x---.
-1 oracle oracle 7137 Aug  4 11:25 a2c-export.sh
-	-rw-r-----.
-1 oracle oracle 8683 Aug  4 11:25 a2c-healthcheck.cmd
-	-rwxr-x---.
-1 oracle oracle 8169 Aug  4 11:25 a2c-healthcheck.sh
-	-rw-r-----.
-1 oracle oracle 6095 Aug  4 11:25 a2c-import.cmd
-	-rwxr-x---.
-1 oracle oracle 5673 Aug  4 11:25 a2c-import.sh

-Now use the `a2c-healthcheck` command in the AppToCloud tools to validate your on-premises WebLogic Server domain and applications in preparation to move them to an Oracle Java Cloud Service environment.
-The command requires the following parameters:

-1. Top level directory of your WebLogic Server installation on the machine.
-This location is also referred to as `ORACLE_HOME`.
-2. The administration URL of the Administration Server.
-3. The user credentials for the domain’s system administrator.

-Now run the `a2c-healthcheck.sh` to check and export the running domain.
-Copy the following command and arguments into your terminal:

-	/u01/oracle_jcs_app2cloud/bin/a2c-healthcheck.sh -oh /u01/wins/wls1036 -adminUrl t3://localhost:7001 -adminUser weblogic -outputDir /u01/jcs_a2c_output

-During the execution enter the administrator’s password: *welcome1*, when prompted for it.

-	[oracle@localhost app-2-cloud]$ /u01/oracle_jcs_app2cloud/bin/a2c-healthcheck.sh -oh /u01/wins/wls1036 -adminUrl t3://localhost:7001 -adminUser weblogic -outputDir /u01/jcs_a2c_output
+	********** CREATE 'app2cloud' CLOUD STORAGE CONTAINER TO UPLOAD ARTIFACTS *********** AUTH Token for storage:  AUTH_tka1972ac23bd04f640c7ce39ac2d25291
+	> PUT /v1/Storage-gse00012306/app2cloud HTTP/1.1
+	< HTTP/1.1 202 Accepted
+	<html><h1>Accepted</h1><p>The request is accepted for processing.</p></html>
+	********** HEALTHCHECK OF THE ON_PREMISE WLS 10.3.6 DOMAIN ***********
-	JDK version is 1.8.0_60-b27
+	JDK version is 1.8.0_102-b14
 	A2C_HOME is /u01/oracle_jcs_app2cloud
 	/usr/java/latest/bin/java -Xmx512m -cp /u01/oracle_jcs_app2cloud/jcs_a2c/modules/features/jcsa2c_lib.jar -Djava.util.logging.config.class=oracle.jcs.lifecycle.util.JCSLifecycleLoggingConfig oracle.jcs.lifecycle.healthcheck.AppToCloudHealthCheck -oh /u01/wins/wls1036 -adminUrl t3://localhost:7001 -adminUser weblogic -outputDir /u01/jcs_a2c_output
-	The a2c-healthcheck program will write its log to /u01/oracle_jcs_app2cloud/logs/jcsa2c-healthcheck.log Enter password:
-	Checking Domain Health
-	Connecting to domain
+	The a2c-healthcheck program will write its log to /u01/oracle_jcs_app2cloud/logs/jcsa2c-healthcheck.log Enter the password for WebLogic user weblogic: Checking Domain Health Connecting to domain

 	Connected to the domain petstore_domain